In this article

 Step 2: Determine your tax deductions

 Small business tax deductions can be a welcome relief to the hassle of tax season.
-With the right organization, awareness, and tax prep software, you can optimize your tax filings in order to recoup a maximum amount of deductions.
+With the right organization, awareness, and tax prep software, you can optimize your tax filings to recoup a maximum amount of deductions.

 The first step is to know what you can claim each tax year.
-Here are a few of the most common tax write offs to watch out for:
+Here are a few of the most common tax write-offs to watch out for:

 • Rent on office spaces